flix/flix/docs/DIDYOUKNOW.md

 - the Flix compiler supports incremental and parallel compilation.

-- the Flix compiler has more than 28 compiler phases?
+- the Flix compiler has more than 28 compiler phases.

 - the Flix compiler contains more than 150,000 lines of code.